-The aftermath of any disaster that has directly affected your property is most often is a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that will help provide a smoother recovery process.
+Having to deal with the aftermath of any disaster that has affected your house can often be traumatic and stressful.
+Paul Davis offers the following tips and information that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (937) 436-3411

-- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to let them know you are all safe.
+- Of course, it’s extremely important to make sure you and your family (and don’t forget your pets) are safe and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.

 Water Damage Tips